The Only Automated Reg BI Surveillance Solution

 The wealth management industry is undergoing dramatic change and facing new challenges on all fronts.
 Regulation Best Interest ("Regulation BI" or "Reg BI") is the next iteration of regulatory change designed to advance alongside this industry evolution.

-The NICE Actimize automated Reg BI Surveillance solution can assist in finding and reveiwing all alerts of trading risk associated with the disclosures and recommendations communication.
+The NICE Actimize automated Reg BI Surveillance solution is part of the SURVEIL-X Holistic Surveillance platform and can assist firms in finding and reveiwing all alerts of trading risk associated with the disclosures and recommendations communication.

 Meeting the Regulation Best Interest Obligations

 With a target date of June 2020, Regulation BI is the most significant change to suitability regulation in the past 20 years.
 It now requires that broker-dealers act in the "best interest" of their retail customers, fundamentally altering the investor protection process.
 For Broker-Dealers to satisfy the Best Interest criteria, the general obligation requires that a broker-dealer "shall act in the best interest of the retail customers at the time the recommendation is made without placing the financial or other interest of the broker-dealer ahead of the interest of the retail customer".

 The best interest obligation is satisfied via a four-prong test.
 A broker-dealer must satisfy all four obligations:

 For compliance organizations, to meet several aspects of these detailed requirements, it can be distilled down to a few key questions:

 - How do you identify Disclosures, both written and oral updates?

 - How do you identify recommendations which are not in the client’s Best Interest?

 As Firms continue to put together their strategies on ensuring Reg BI compliance, it requires a detailed look at how processes are handled today.
 Existing suitability and communications surveillance technology is typically managed separately and marrying the two together can require expensive integrations or laborious manual intervention, likely to not occur in real time.